divaaharahap/divaaharahap/README.md

 Here are some ideas to get you started:
 -->
 - 🌱 I’m currently learning 🌟React js🌟
-- 🤔 I’m looking for help with ...
 - 📫 How to reach me:
 -   🔗https://www.linkedin.com/in/diva-anggreini-harahap-a68629243/
 -   🔗https://www.instagram.com/dddivva?igsh=NThxNWtlM2F2ZWVi
 -   🔗https://www.goodreads.com/ddiivva
 - 😄 Pronouns: her
-- ⚡ Fun fact: ✨Webtoon Enthu✨: im an avid reader of webtoons and love diving into different stories and art styles before bedtime.
+- ⚡ Fun fact: Serena enthu and love Webtoon so muchhhh✨, im an avid reader of webtoons and love diving into different stories and art styles before bedtime.